ufidon/ct/mod1/kt.md

 Step ➀: uniquefy start and final states
 ---
-- Simplify the start states to be one start states *without incoming edges*
+- Simplify the start states to be one start state *without incoming edges*
 ```mermaid
 flowchart LR
 s1((1-))-->|r1|q2((" "))-->f(("+"))